-Project Title Project Nu nber Initiating Department Vehicle and Equipment Replacement 50016 Public Works Asset Category Asset Number Priority Score 86 Project Description Many of the City's aging vehicles and scheduled for replacement.
-The aging vehicles and equipment lack modern safety features, such as oc cupant air bag protection, enhanced lighting and ABS brakes and other - i- safety features.
-Design improvements in vehicles makes them 200 easier and safer to operate and newer v ehicles have improved White - Ma He all the second states and the second maneuverability and turning radius whi ich is beneficial on the City's narrow streets.
-This project will include vehicles that distant in party are scheduled for replacement that have 2 / mit. or greater. - The City has a Vehicle Replacement Se chedule that uses factors such as vehicle age, useful life, and maintenance costs and the second sec to determine timing of vehicle and equi ipment replacement. - The second se Vehicles under consideration for replace cement do not currently and the second meet the current Federal Clean Air Act Emission Standards.
-All new vehicles to be purchased will a are much more And the second s environmentally friendly.
-States - A second s 15-1 Regulatory or Legal Mandates Operational N NFPA Standards recommends replacer nent of fire apparatus s have increased maintenance costs and after 20 years. strophic mechanical failure.
-Prior Funding Non-City sour ces of funding FY13: \$100,000 FY18: \$905,000 FY19 Budget commitment allows project t stage: Project Years Vehicle Purchase Annual Project ct Annual Funding
+Project Title Project Nur nber Initiating Department Vehicle and Equipment Replacement 50016 Public Works Asset Category Asset Number Priority Score 86 Project Description Many of the City's aging vehicles and e scheduled for replacement.
+The aging vehicles and equipment lack modern safety features, such as occ cupant air bag protection, enhanced lighting and ABS brakes and other - i- safety features.
+Design improvements i in vehicles makes them 200 easier and safer to operate and newer ve ehicles have improved Without - Mar He share ber a set to be a set maneuverability and turning radius whi ch is beneficial on the A A A A A A A A A A A A A A A A A A A City's narrow streets.
+This project will include vehicles that Contrast of the are scheduled for replacement that have 1 1 m 1 or greater.
+1 6 The City has a Vehicle Replacement Sc hedule that uses factors such as vehicle age, useful life, to determine timing of vehicle and equi ······································ r 1- Vehicles under consideration for replac ement do not currently meet the current Federal Clean Air Act A REAL PROPERTY AND A REAL All new vehicles to be purchased will a and the environmentally friendly. and the second Self- a ferter of and the second se Regulatory or Legal Mandates Operational N lecessity NFPA Standards recommends replacen nent of fire apparatus Older vehicles have increased maintenance costs and after 20 years.
+11 possible catastrophic mechanical failure.
+Prior Funding Non-City sources of funding FY18: \$905,000 · 5 FY19 Budget commitment allows project stage: Project Years Vehicle Purchase Annual Project ct Annual Funding